nvs/gem-leaderboards/README.md

 The current 1.5 leaderboards will close upon the release of 1.6.
 The players with the top three times and DPS (aside from [NVS]) will be recognized (details pending).
-Each section will show at most ten players (unless there are exceptions), and a player can only be in each section once.
+Each section will show at most ten players, and a player can only be in each section once.

 [NVS]: https://github.com/nvs